evilsocket/pwnagotchi/README.md

 #### Automatically create an image

-You can use the `create_sibling.sh` script to create an - ready to flash - rasbian image with pwnagotchi.
+You can use the `scripts/create_sibling.sh` script to create an - ready to flash - rasbian image with pwnagotchi.

 ```shell
 usage: ./create_sibling.sh [OPTIONS]